gyurka66/JediKnightGalaxies/README.md

 ### If you wish to base your work off JKGalaxies (mod or engine) ###
 * [Fork](https://github.com/JKGDevs/JediKnightGalaxies/fork) the project on Github
 * Change the GAMEVERSION define in codemp/game/g_local.h from "jkgalaxies" to your project name
 * If you make a nice change, please consider back-porting to upstream via pull request as described above.
 This is so everyone benefits without having to reinvent the wheel for every project.

+Please use discretion when making issue requests on GitHub.
+The [forum](https://jkhub.org/forum/117-jedi-knight-galaxies/) is a better place for larger discussions on changes that aren't actually bugs.

 ## Current Project Goals ##